- Pro Shop & Studio

 What’s on at the club

-Social and Golf fixtures are shown in the online diary.
-Apart from seeing what events you might wish to attend, it is handy if you wish to play a social game to see when the course is booked for a match or competition.
-This is available when you log in and click on the diary, you can also download sections to your smartphone if you wish.
+Social and Golf fixtures are shown in the online diary, you can download sections to your smartphone if you wish.
+Apart from seeing what events you might wish to attend, it is handy if you wish to play a social game to see when the course is booked for a match or competition.'
+Week at a glance ' tee times are shown here.
 In addition, club emails are often sent in respect of Social events and information is available on the noticeboards in the foyer.
 Major social events are also displayed on your homepage on the website.

 The Club online diary is available via the website and holds all up-to-date information regarding Competitions, Societies, Matches and Club events.
 Details on how to Sync the Club online diary with the calendar on your iphone or android device can be found here.

-Putting green, indoor warm-up room next to pro shop, 1 st hole alternative green, practice area to right of the 1 st hole alternative green - suitable for distances up to 120 yards.
+Putting green, indoor warm-up room next to pro shop, 1 st hole alternative green, practice area to right of the 1 st hole alternative green - suitable for distances up to 120 yards and the old 8th hole and green.

 The Golf Studio is managed by the Pros and can be booked for practice as well as lessons and club fittings.